About AIP Conference Proceedings

 Peer review policy and guidelines

-AIP Publishing recognizes and understands the nature and purpose of conference proceedings and their essential role within the landscape of scientific communication.
-Our goal is to publish proceedings containing work that is of long-term interest and benefit to the scientific community: Articles which can be read, and cited, with confidence.
+AIP recognizes and understands the nature and purpose of conference proceedings and their essential role within the landscape of scientific communication.
+AIP strongly desires that its proceedings contain work that is of long-term interest and benefit to the scientific community: Articles which can be read, and cited, with confidence.
 To achieve this we have strengthened our requirements for proceedings editors to commit to undertaking an appropriate peer review procedure.
-Conference organizers and editors are free to select reviewers of their choice but all reviewers must be suitably qualified experts in their field.
-Although AIP Publishing does not prescribe the number of reviewers (per paper) for the proceedings, all reviews must be conducted according to the standard norms and expectations of an ethical review process.
-A robust peer review process will be reflected in the quality of the published proceedings, providing recognition of the work of the editors and enhancing the value of your proceedings to the wider community and abstracting and indexing services.
+Conference organizers and editors are free to select reviewers of their choice but all reviewers must be suitably qualified experts in the field.
+Although AIP does not prescribe the number of reviewers (per paper) for the proceedings, all reviews must be conducted according to the standard norms and expectations of an ethical review process.
+A robust peer review process will be reflected in the quality of the published proceedings, providing recognition of the work of the editors and enhancing the value of your proceedings to abstracting and indexing services.

 In comparison to journals, proceedings have freedom to publish a much wider range of articles, providing scope and opportunity to create comprehensive proceedings volumes.
-In addition to original research papers, we welcome review or tutorial articles and other works which provide useful summaries, background information or introductions to specific fields of research.
+In addition to original research papers, AIP’s proceedings welcome review or tutorial articles and other works which provide useful summaries, background information or introductions to specific fields of research.
 Articles which provide an historical perspective, or review, are also welcome.
-AIP Publishing understands that the specifics of the review process undertaken by the editors will, of course, need to be in accordance with their community and conference traditions or expectations.
+AIP understands that the specifics of the review process undertaken by the editors will, of course, need to be in accordance with their community and conference traditions/expectations.
 However, the ability of proceedings to include a broader range of article types must not extend to the inclusion of poor quality or inferior work which is fundamentally unworthy of publication.

 - novel explanations of familiar topics